mlflow/mlflow/examples/pytorch/IterativePruning/README.md

 ## Iterative Pruning
 Pruning is the process of compressing a neural network that involves removing weights from a trained model.
-Pruning techniques include removing the neurons within a specific layer, or setting the weights of connectons that are already near zero to zero.
+Pruning techniques include removing the neurons within a specific layer, or setting the weights of connections that are already near zero to zero.
 This script applies the latter technique.
 Pruning a model reduces its size, at the cost of worsened model accuracy.

 For more information check - [Pytorch Pruning Tutorial](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html)